What Is The Best Way To Treat Melasma?

 What causes melasma on face?

 Melasma is a form of hyperpigmentation that primarily affects women and especially more so for those with darker skin.
-It is triggered by UV exposure as well as hormonal influences.
-The latter is what distinguishes it from traditional hyperpigmentation and makes it tougher to treat.
+It is triggered by long term UV exposure as well as hormonal influences.
+Because of the multiple skin condition changes that has been there for quite a long period of time, that makes melasma tougher to treat.

 Signs and Symptoms

 The symptom can usually be seen with naked eyes.
 Dark spots and uneven skin tones, followed by discoloured patches of skin at the upper lips, bridge of the nose, cheeks and forehead are all the signs needed to confirm the development of hyperpigmentation on the skin.
 In certain cases, such signs are obvious on arms and neck.
 At times, there are confusion if the symptoms of melasma are related to other skin conditions.
-To be sure, it is recommended that you seek professional advice, by a qualified skin doctor or medical aesthetician.
-The usual test is via a skin biopsy procedure.
+Talk to your aesthetic doctors or dermatologists if you have any doubts.

 Can you get rid of Melasma?

-There are ways that melasma can be reduced but it is known to reoccur even after a successful treatment.
-The typical treatment is via tropical medication with hydroquinone while for lasers and peels, it is highly dependent on individuals.
-In short, not all treatments work for everyone and there is no guarantee of success.
+The causes of melasma is complex and involved many structural changes1.
+There are ways that melasma can be reduced but it is known to reoccur even after a successful treatment, if the root cause is not being tackled.
+The typical basic treatment is via topical medication with arbutin or hydroquinone.
+For better treatment of melasma, lasers, peels, oral medication and basement membrane restoration has to be taken into account.
+The success of treatment is highly dependent on individuals.
+In short, not all treatments work for everyone and there is no guarantee of 100% success.

-This process could either be accomplished by the use of laser therapy, intense pulse light or chemical peel.
-The cost of the treatment are costlier than creams and potential side effects may include inflammation, irritation and a burning sensation..
+This treatment is via laser therapy, intense pulse light or chemical peel and has been proven to help treat melasma.
+Potential side effects may include inflammation, irritation and a burning sensation.

-Glycolic acid (AHA) is used frequently by dermatologies for chemical peeling.
-It induces the top layer of the skin to blister and subsequently peel off.
+Glycolic acid (AHA) is used frequently by aesthetic doctors and dermatologists for chemical peeling.
+It induces the top layer of the skin to peel off and increase the skin cells turnover.
 As the skin sheds, new, unblemished skin will be revealed.
+This is only effective in mild and not complicated melasma.
+It should not be used in darker skin types, especially in tropical countries.

 To regulate skin colouration, here are the few ingredients typically present in topical medical or skincare products to treat melasma.